hyperdimensional-computing/torchhd/docs/functional.rst

-Functional hdc operations
+Functional
 =========================

 .. currentmodule:: hdc.functional

-This module consists of the basic hypevector generation functions and operations used on hypervectors.
+This module consists of the basic hypervector generation functions and operations used on hypervectors.

-HD vector generation
+Basis-hypervector sets
 ----------------------------------

 .. autosummary::